An introduction to Social Policy

 There are many forms of socialism.
 The main models, which can be found in various permutations, include representations of socialism as

-Socialism is confused with Marxism or communism in many texts (and by Wikipedia, which makes the same mistake).
+Socialism is confused with Marxism and communism in many texts (and by Wikipedia, which makes the same mistake).
 Marxism was a prominent form of socialism in the early 20th century, but there were socialists before Marx, and Marxism is irrelevant to much of the mainstream.
 Socialism in Europe grew from a range of religious, occupational and communal groups.
 Historically, socialism is strongly associated with working-class movements, and in much of Europe 'socialist' issues are closely linked with labour relations.
 The socialist group in the European Union identifies its role in terms of socialist values and principles rather than an ideal model of society.

 The key socialist values are 'liberty, equality, and fraternity'.
 Some socialists would add to that issues of rights and democracy.